 The ZIP Format consists of a series of file records, followed by a list (“Central Directory”) of those file records.

-Each file record has its own “local file header” which contains information about the file, including its size, compressed size, and CRC-32; the same data is repeated in the Central Directory.
+Each file record has its own “local file header” which contains information about the file, including its size, compressed size, and CRC-32; the same metadata is repeated in the Central Directory.

 You can see the CRC and sizes are